MiniFridgeWasTaken/Motion_Detector/README.md

-- This code for opening Webcam using OpenCV, a library from python.
+- This code for Motion detector using OpenCV, a library from python.
 - if you found this and want to use it
 - make sure to have OpenCV library install
 - and if Windows 11, make sure allow desktop application use Camera in settings. (or else it wont work)
+- #need to use it black background